 - 2 tbsp. fresh cilantro

-- Fill and seal salsa into sterilized pint (500 ml) jars, filling to ½ inch from top.
+- Fill and seal salsa into sterilised pint (500 ml) jars, filling to ½ inch from top.

-- Process in boiling water bath for 20 minutes.
+- Process in boiling water bath for 15 minutes, adjusting for altitude.
 Remove jars from water and cool.
 Check seals.

 You want to learn canning at home?
 Canning isn’t as complicated as it sounds.
 This DVD will show you just how fun and easy preserving your foods can be!